christopherjanzen/christopherjanzen.github.io/source/blog/articles/2015-07-09-building-a-portfolio-and-blog-with-middleman-and-github-pages-part-3.html.md

 I won't go over every configuration setting in this post here but if you want to see my config file you can [check it out](https://github.com/christopherjanzen/christopherjanzen.github.io/blob/source/config.rb).
 It is important that certain configuration settings go in order, otherwise you'll end up with some issues.
 Most importantly make sure your blog settings come before `relative_links` and that `relative_links` comes before `directory_indexes`.

 ## Wrapping up
 Once you've figured out your config and gemfile we'll be ready to start building our templates.
 To recap, what we've done so far is prepared our machine for Ruby development, installed Middleman, created a project, and modified our config.rb and Gemfile.
-This sets us up nicely to start working on templates (how our site is displayed) which will be covered in the next article where I will cover how to push everything to Github, and customizing your site.
+This sets us up nicely to start working on templates (how are site is displayed) which will be covered in the next article where I will cover how to push everything to Github, and customizing your site.

 As always, if you find any issues please feel free to send me any corrections through [Github](https://github.com/christopherjanzen/christopherjanzen.github.io), [email](http://www.christopherjanzen.com#contact) or [Twitter](http://www.twitter.com/cijanzen).